asalom/swifttalking.com/_posts/2018-11-30-ab-test-randomly-pick-an-item-from-a-weighted-list-of-items.md

 }
 ```

 With all this in place, how to use it?
-To continue with our onboarding example, we need to initialize an `ABTester` instance of generic type `Onboarding` and call the `ABTest` function with a weighted list of onboardings adjusting their weight depending which onboarding we want to show more often over the others
+To continue with our onboarding example, we need to initialize an `ABTester` instance of generic type `Onboarding` and call the `ABTest` function with a weighted list of onboardings adjusting their weight depending which onboarding we want to show more often over the others.

 ```swift
 let abTester = ABTester<Onboarding>()